WforGodot/Prop-Logic-Generator/README.md

 # Prop Logic Generator
- Simple F# script to generate random statements in propositional logic and test if they are entailed
+ A simple F# script to generate random statements in propositional logic and test if they are entailed

+ Will add natural deductions in due time.